 Vitamin D Consumption Rampant in Western Europe

 A majority of global demand for vitamin D ingredients emanates from North America and the Asia-Pacific excluding Japan (APEJ) region.
-In 2017 and beyond, North America will account for over two-third of global revenues, while over 2,000 tonnes of vitamin D ingredients are expected to be consumed in the APEJ region by 2026-end.
-Even still, Western Europe is projected to be the most lucrative region for sales of vitamin D ingredients.
+In 2017 and beyond, North America will account for more than two-third of global revenues, while over 2,000 tonnes of vitamin D ingredients are expected to be consumed in the APEJ region by 2026-end.
+Still, Western Europe is projected to be the most lucrative region for sales of vitamin D ingredients.
 According to the report, the vitamin D ingredient revenues in Western Europe will be soaring at the fastest pace, registering CAGR of 13.5%.
 On the other hand, Eastern Europe, Latin America and Middle East & Africa will showcase a relatively moderate revenue growth for vitamin D ingredients.
-And, Japan’s contribution to global vitamin D ingredients market value will remain less than 3% throughout the forecast period.
+Japan’s contribution to global vitamin D ingredients market value will remain less than 3% throughout the forecast period.

 Half of World’s Vitamin D Ingredients used by Drug Makers

-Pharmaceutical applications of vitamin D ingredients are proliferating successively, compelling manufacturers of these ingredients to amend their product offerings according to pharmaceutical affability.
+Pharmaceutical applications of vitamin D ingredients are proliferating successively, compelling manufacturers of these ingredients to modify their product offerings according to pharmaceutical compatibility.
 By 2026, one out of every two vitamin D ingredient being produced in the world will be consumed by pharmaceutical industries.
 Food and beverage manufacturers are also increasing their contribution by collectively accounting for more than 30% share of global vitamin D ingredient market.
 In the due course of projection period, consumption of vitamin D ingredients will witness higher demand for cosmetic applications, while animal and pet feed industries from around the world will lower the vitamin D content in their products.

 Additional research highlights compiled in the report include: